BookWorm-Github/BookWorm/FutureStuff.md

 - **Automatic tab organizer, using AI and NLP? to match the relevant tabs in a session based on their similarity.
 Group them together and suggest groupings based on key words and tags

+- Temporary tabs - line in the open tabs, any tab after the line can be "cleaned" from launch

 - See Grammarly functionalities.
 BUT if under quotation, don't highlight the errors/grammar mistakes.
    - - Highlighting automatically defines word?
 Like grammarly